rrooggiieerr/esphome-cc2500/README.md

 To set up this CC2500 component you first need to place a top-level SPI component which defines the pins to use.

-Example YAML for Wemos C3 mini and CC2500 shield:
+Example YAML for Wemos C3 mini and CC2500 Shield:

 ```
 esphome: